Fwuffie/jQueryKanban/README.md

 The board object defines a board for the kaban that can contain items.

-It requires the following necessary arguments.
+It requires the following necessary arguments and should be paired with a unique ID.

 |   Arg   | Description |
 |   ---   | ----------- |